 Urban environments are living systems.
-Promoting urban compacity is the not holy grail of urban sustainability.
-Innovative planning and architecture and their results, eco-cities, compact cities, city-greening policies... will ultimately succeed if urban economy plays against urban sprawl, and if informal settlement issues in spatial development, planning and governance are seriously taken into account.
+Promoting urban capacity is not the holy grail of urban sustainability.
+Innovative planning and architecture and their results, eco-cities, compact cities, city-greening policies... will ultimately succeed if the urban economy reverses urban sprawl, and if informal settlement issues in spatial development, planning and governance are seriously taken into account.